 Coimbra – Bairrada wine region

 You know how sometimes you see a photo and you say to yourself, “I would love to see that in person”?
-That’s how I felt when I saw this photo of the University of Coimbra high above the city.
-It’s among the oldest universities in continuous operation in the world!
+That’s how I felt when I saw this photo of the historic University of Coimbra high above the city.
+It’s among the oldest continuously operated universities in the world!
 At night, it’s stunning.

 Click here to see and hear it for yourself.